 It is recommended that beginners perform the Russian variation, especially since the American version puts the shoulder joint in a vulnerable position.

 Step-by-step instructions courtesy of Stack.com

-Step 1: Stand with your feet shoulder-width apart with a kettlebell about a foot in front of you on the ground.
-Bend at the waist and grasp the kettlebell handle with both hands.
-Your palms should be facing your body, and your torso should be nearly parallel to the ground.
+Step 1: While standing with your feet shoulder-width apart and with a kettlebell in front of you, bend at the waist and hold the kettlebell handle with both hands, palms facing your body, and your upper body should be close to parallel to the ground.

-Step 2: Pull your shoulders down and back and brace your core before starting the exercise.
-Maintain these form cues throughout the entire set.
+Step 2: Pull your shoulders down and back and brace your abs before starting the exercise.

-Step 5: Allow the kettlebell to swing down and back through your legs.
-Control the descent by keeping your core engaged.
-As the kettlebell lowers, move immediately and fluidly into the next rep.
+Step 5: Let the kettlebell travel back down and through your legs.
+Control the kettlebell while it’s coming down, and smoothly begin the next repetition.

 Are you looking for a workout routine?
 Check out our 3-day workout routine!